Amits64/github_repo_manager/README.md

 - **Python 3.9+**: Ensure you have Python 3.9 or later installed.
 - **GitHub Account**: You need a GitHub account with a Personal Access Token (PAT) for authentication.
+- **Docker**: Optional, for running the application in a Docker container.

 ### Installation